youtous/destr0yer-build/roles/podman_mailserver/README.md

 ## Fail2ban

 The role uses DMS's **built-in fail2ban** (runs inside the container).
-Because the pod uses `Network=host`, fail2ban operates on the host's network namespace — bans are effective at the host level (unlike rootless Podman where bans are scoped to the container namespace).
+Because the pod uses rootless Podman with `Network=pasta`, fail2ban operates within the container's network namespace — bans are scoped to the pasta interface.
+Source IPs are preserved by pasta, so fail2ban sees real client IPs and bans work correctly at the container level.

 DMS v15 uses nftables as the fail2ban backend.
 Default jails include `postfix`, `dovecot`, and `postfix-sasl`.
 Custom jails can be added via `config/fail2ban-jail.cf` in the DMS config volume.

-If host-level fail2ban is also running (role `fail2ban`), there is no conflict — the DMS fail2ban manages its own nftables chains inside the container.
+If host-level fail2ban is also running (role `fail2ban`), there is no conflict — the DMS fail2ban manages its own nftables chains inside the container namespace.
 For additional host-level jails reading DMS logs, use `fail2ban_additional` with log path `/srv/podman/mailserver/mail-log/`.

 ## TLS certificate renewal